UKCloud/documentation/articles/connectivity/conn-faq-janet.md

 ## How can I whitelist source Janet IP addresses on the edge gateway?

-You can log in to vCloud Director/VMware Cloud Director via the UKCloud Portal and edit the firewall settings to allow or deny incoming connections from external IP addresses.
+You can log in to VMware Cloud Director/vCloud Director via the UKCloud Portal and edit the firewall settings to allow or deny incoming connections from external IP addresses.
 See the [*How to create firewall rules*](../vmware/vmw-how-create-firewall-rules.md) for more details.

 ## Can I use UKCloud as a transit or gateway between different connections?